 How much time does ChatGPT actually save recruiters?

 About one full workday per week.
-LinkedIn's 2025 Future of Recruiting report found that talent acquisition professionals using generative AI save an average of 20% of their work week.
-The biggest gains come from job description writing, outreach drafting, and interview preparation - tasks that typically consume hours of a recruiter's day.
+According to LinkedIn’s 2025 Future of Recruiting report, talent acquisition professionals using generative AI save an average of 20% of their work week.
+Job description writing, outreach drafting, and interview preparation deliver the biggest gains - tasks that typically consume hours of a recruiter’s day.

 Does ChatGPT comply with the EU AI Act for recruiting?

-It depends on how you use it.
-The EU AI Act classifies AI in recruitment as high-risk, with penalties up to EUR 35 million starting August 2026.
-Using ChatGPT to draft content (job descriptions, emails) carries less regulatory risk than using it to screen or rank candidates.
-If you evaluate candidates with ChatGPT in any way, you'll need documented risk assessments and human oversight protocols.
+How you use it determines the answer.
+Under the EU AI Act, AI in recruitment is classified as high-risk, with penalties up to EUR 35 million starting August 2026.
+Drafting content (job descriptions, emails) with ChatGPT carries less regulatory risk than screening or ranking candidates.
+Evaluating applicants with ChatGPT in any way will require documented risk assessments and human oversight protocols.

 What’s the best way to combine ChatGPT with AI recruiting tools?

 Use ChatGPT for content creation - writing job descriptions, drafting personalized outreach, generating interview questions, and building Boolean search strings.
-Then use a purpose-built recruiting platform like Pin for candidate sourcing, automated multi-channel outreach (48% response rate), and interview scheduling.
-The combination delivers productivity gains across the entire hiring funnel.
+Then use a purpose-built recruiting platform like Pin for candidate sourcing, automated multi-channel outreach (5x better response rates), and interview scheduling.
+Combined, these two AI types deliver productivity gains across the entire hiring funnel.